Jn527fd/local-ai-coding-assistant/README.md

 .git node_modules .venv __pycache__ dist build
 ```

-Indexes are stored as readable JSON under `data/indexes/`.
-Re-indexing a
+Legacy repository indexes are stored as readable JSON under `data/indexes/`.
+Document vectors use local JSON-backed storage for the current phase.
+Re-
-directory with the same final directory name replaces its previous index.
+indexing a directory with the same final directory name replaces its previous
+repository index.

 GitHub cloning is not implemented yet.
 Clone a GitHub repository locally, then
 index its local path.